Sunday, November 30, 2014

 One of the Ex-Fifians summed up all our thoughts:

 "Yours was an ordinary life, extraordinarily well-lived!
 Whatever roles you played, be it within home or outside, you blessed countless many others by your Christ-like loving kindness and surely our Lord and Master is saying to you, "Welcome home, you good and faithful servant!"
-Truly, you fought a good fight, finished the race and kept the faith"
+Truly, you fought a good fight, finished the race and kept the faith".

 She, my wife and I went to the same university at the same time way back in 1973.
-We got to know each other in the 5th College Christian Fellowship.
+We got to know each other in the 5th Residential College Christian Fellowship.
 Upon graduation, she taught and eventually rose to become the Principal of Bukit Bintang Boys School.
 We kept in contact even after graduation.
 Her family came to visit us in KK in 1992 and we in turn spent time re-visiting our old university campus in West Malaysia together with her kids in 1993.

 Whether by coincidence or by divine design, she has a son named Sam and so have we.
 Both Sam's now work in Singapore and worship in the same church!